jewelmoe97/Chef-for-u/client/README.md

 Features

+* can see each recipe

 * can see all recipes

-* can add, edit and delete the recipes that the user created
+* can add and delete the recipes that the user created(authorize)

 *can give comment for recipes

-*can edit and delete the comment
+*can view and delete  the comments that the user created(authorize)

 Built With

 *Html

 *CSS

+*Bootstrap

 *Java Script